Skip to main content

 4 Rue Rocheuse

-These are three long, narrow adjoining fields half a kilometre north of the ones at Les Vicheries.
+This small reserve comprises three long, narrow, adjoining fields, half a kilometre north of the ones at Les Vicheries.
 They are to the north of La Rue Rocheuse just inland from the coast.
 They are maintained as the other orchid fields in that they are cut for hay in late July/August, and may be grazed after this until the winter when they become too wet.

 BUS ROUTES: 61, 91, 92, 93, 94